nholtz/sanal-book/_build/notebooks/sdbeams/eq-demo-2.md

 In the above FBD, there are 4 unknown forces shown, but we have only 3 equations of equilibrium available on that FBD.
-That means there are an infinite number of sets of forces that satisfy those equations of equilibrium.
+That means the structure as shown is _statically indeterminate_.
+That also means there are an infinite number of sets of forces that satisfy the equations of equilibrium.
 To demonstrate that, we will show 2 sets of them:

 ![EQ Soln 1](../../images/sdbeams/eq/eq-demo-2-03.svg)